flav-io/flav-io.github.io/docs/fits.md

 ---
 layout: default
-title: Fitting parameters or Wilson coefficients
+title: Likelihoods
 ---

-# Fitting parameters or Wilson coefficients
+# Likelihoods in parameter or Wilson coefficient space

-Fitting parameters or Wilson coefficicents from existing experimental data is one of the main purposes of flavio.
+Providing likelihood functions in parameter or Wilson coefficient space from existing experimental data is one of the main purposes of flavio.
 The code is organized such as to allow the use of different statistical paradigms (frequentist vs. Bayesian) and arbitrary probability distributions.

 ## Introduction: statistical inference